Mer (software distribution): Jolla and Sailfish OS

 smartphone using Sailfish in 2013, simply called Jolla.
 In October 2014 Jolla announced for May 2015 the Jolla Tablet with Sailfish OS 2.0 which is to be 64-bit on quadcore Intel CPU.
 Also 2.0 is ready for licensing, hence it is used with products like Aqua Fish by Intex and PuzzlePhone.

 Yuanxin OS

 In November 2014, Yuanxin Technology in China announced it is working on Yuanxin OS.
 The company's president Shi Wenyong called the OS "China's own smartphone OS", to be on par with Android and Apple iOS.
-Mr. Shi explained to a reporter that Yuanxi OS is based on the Mer distribution.
+Shi explained to a reporter that Yuanxin OS is based on the Mer distribution.

 History

 Mer's initial aim to provide a completely free alternative to the Maemo operating system, which was able to run on Nokia Internet Tablets such as the N800 and N810 (collectively known as the N8x0 devices).

 It was based on Ubuntu 9.04, and with the release of Maemo 5/Fremantle, a new goal emerged: "[To bring] as much of Fremantle as we can get on the N8x0."